-I was at Nordstoms Rack recent perusing the discounted designer shoes and a woman had her foot stuck into a particularly hideous pair of white and black sling backs.
+I was at Nordstroms Rack recent perusing the discounted designer shoes and a woman had her foot stuck into a particularly hideous pair of white and black slingbacks.
 “You look stylish, can I ask you a question?”
 She asked as I tried to squeeze past her.
 I said yes, of course.
 “Do these look good on me?”

-As any man can tell you, the immediate answer should be “Of course, you look fantastic, no one has ever looked better in mid-range kitten heels.”
-But I’m not typcial, and I never want to hear that.
+As any man can tell you, the immediate answer should be “Of course, you look fantastic, no one has ever looked better in mid-range kitten heels!”
+But I’m not typical, and I never want to hear that.
 I want the truth, sorry Jack Nicholson, I can handle it.
-So I assume if you ask a complete stranger, rather than the man whom you’re sleeping with, you want the truth as well.
-If you don’t, then don’t ask me.
+So I assume if you ask a complete stranger—rather than the man whom you’re letting see you naked on the regular— you want the actual truth.
+If you don’t, don’t ask me.

 “No, those are terrible.”
 I said, in a sympathetic tone.

-She looked genuinely shocked, as if she’d cobbled them herself in a elf infested cottage.
+She looked genuinely shocked, as if she’d cobbled them herself in an elf-infested cottage.
 “They aren’t flattering to your toes, they don’t seem to fit well and the pattern looks dated.
 Try these.”
 I said, grabbing her a slightly higher heeled pair with a more muted pattern and a larger opening at the toe.
 They were also a half size bigger.

 “But I’m not a 7 1/2.”
-She said as she slid her foot into the perfectly fitting pair of shoes.
+She said as she slid her foot into the perfect fitting pair of shoes.

 I’m going to do this for you right now with apples, like I did for that print magazine.

 What should you use?
 I’m so glad you asked.
 You need an apple that can take a punch.
 You need one that has a bit of a sour bite to balance the sugar in your recipe.
-I love Honey Crisp, although some can tend to be a touch sweet and occasionally mushy (but that’s rare and usually for an over ripe apple), SweeTangos are fantastic, but hard to find.
-Granny Smith is an easy go-to.
-The flesh stands up to baking, and it has a great tartness that balances the sweetness of a baked good.
+I love Honey Crisp, although some can tend to be a touch sweet and occasionally mushy (but that’s rare and usually for an overripe apple), SweeTangos are fantastic but hard to find.
+Granny Smith is an easy go-to, although a bit more sour than other varieties.
+However, the flesh stands up to baking, and the tartness is a great balance to the sweetness of a baked good.

-Just don’t ask my opinion about your shoes unless you’re prepared for the truth.
+Just don’t ask my opinion about your shoes or produce unless you’re prepared for the truth.
 But then again, I think you can handle it.